Our teacher is Mrs Hobbs and our teaching assistant is Mrs Beech.

-We now have a new outdoor learning environment, with lots of exciting areas to explore.
 We have a wonderful outdoor reading area, with a large throne and toad stalls to sit on, where we can share our love for reading, through books, puppets and small world.
-This term the children will be introduced to the new water wall, and newly refurbished art studio.
+Our outdoor learning area also features a water wall, mud kitchen, driving school and art studio.

 Within the early years, we have decided to create a driving school to support physical development.
 This type of learning will provide children with numerous goals and the opportunity to ride different level bikes independently.